 Cutting Your Last Check: Creative Alternatives to Traditional Payment Methods

 Governments are continuing to shift away from traditional payable methods, especially checks.
-As organizations continue to search for ways to minimize internal paperwork and utilize modern payment methods, governments should be aware of options to facilitate streamlining payables functions in the treasury office.
-This session will explore digital alternatives to traditional payables options available for the public sector, the policies and procedures necessary to implement them, and what other creative payment alternatives are non the horizon for state and local governments.
+As organizations continue to search for ways to minimize internal paperwork and utilize modern payment methods, governments should be aware of options to facilitate streamlining payables functions in the Treasury office.
+This session will explore digital alternatives to traditional payables options available for the public sector, the policies and procedures necessary to implement them, and what other creative payment alternatives are on the horizon for state and local governments.